 Now and then on this blog I dip into game theory- the mathematical and logical exploration of why people follow different strategies in different circumstances.
-Game-theory touches the part of me that loves ideas, enjoys mathematics... it speaks to my inner geek.
+Game theory touches the part of me that loves ideas, enjoys mathematics, plays with models... it speaks to my inner geek.
 However understanding the drivers of human behaviour is also highly practical, critical even, for anyone taking an outcome based approach to development.
 For me development is all about what people do, why and what might get them to act differently.
 Game theory can often unpack non-ideal human behaviour when better answers seem so obvious- which happens a lot out there in the real world.

 Up to now game theory in this blog has been Normal form and static games.
 Essentially these represent each player's strategy in a matrix, with payoffs related to what the other player does.
 There have been posts of the Prisoners dilemma, the Nash equilibrium, hunting stags etc. Often in these games players make non-ideal decisions for good rational reasons.
 In one post I argued that open defecation on Pondicherry beaches was an example of this.
 But mostly the world is not really like this.
 Humans sliding into armed conflict or small farmers making planting decisions are using strategies co-evolved via iteration after iteration of acting, seeing what others do and then responding based on the new configuration of their development space.
 In game theory such continuously evolving situations where the results of all players previous move create the next situation are called “extensive games”.
 In extensive games game theory tries to unravel decisions at each node in these dynamic decision trees, strategies that make sense in the changing development landscape, and critical conditions for players to make other decisions.
 This has obvious resonance out in the messy, non-mathematical landscape we work in, where we want groups of people to, say, decide to lay down arms or farm organically.
 Extensive form games are much closer models of the real world than single choice, static games like the prisoner’s dilemma.